wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 * First we have the [**\_\_init\_\_**](https://github.com/wpumacay/DeeprlND-projects/blob/99830bc995552c2f6f3a54d8750fc660e9a8e89c/project1-navigation/navigation/dqn/core/agent.py#L13)
   method, whose implementation is shown briefly in the snippet below.
-This is the constructor of our agent and is in charge of copy the hyperparameters from the passed configuration objects, create the models (action-value and target action-value networks), create the replay buffer (or a priority-based replay buffer if requested) and some other initialization stuff.
+This is the constructor of our agent and is in charge of copying the hyperparameters from the passed configuration objects, create the models (action-value and target action-value networks), create the replay buffer (or a priority-based replay buffer if requested) and some other initialization stuff.
+We get around having to decouple the specific model creation code by passing a factory method that takes care of this.

 ```python
     def __init__( self, agentConfig, modelConfig, modelBuilder, backendInitializer ) :